A lengthy description of what goes into our products

 We use organic ingredients when feasible, upcycle packing materials, recycle containers, and believe wholeheartedly in being kind to the planet.
 Handmade soaps are biodegradable and safe for use with septic systems as well as in the wilderness - using scatter techniques, handmade soap will not harm the environment.

 Most of our soaps are made with a blend of edible, natural oils: coconut oil, extra virgin olive oil, rice bran oil, local grass-fed tallow*, organic cocoa butter, and fair-trade shea butter.
-Additional oils we utilize include evening primrose, hempseed, avocado, castor, wheatgerm, and sweet almond.
+Additional oils we utilize include evening primrose, hempseed, avocado, castor, wheatgerm, jojoba, and sweet almond.
 We support local agriculture and sustainable farming practices.
 If you have allergy concerns, please contact us for information on specific soaps.

 Soap cannot be made without an alkali, so along with the water and oils we use sodium hydroxide.
 It is a chemical necessity, and is fully consumed in the soap making process.
-Modern chemistry results in reliable, consistent sodium hydroxide and precise digital scales means we are able to make soap that is safe and gentle.
+Modern chemistry results in reliable, consistent sodium hydroxide, and precise digital scales means we are able to make soap that is safe and gentle.
 "Fight Club" jokes aside, modern handmade soap has very little in common with the lye-heavy, harsh, stinky soaps made with old bacon fat in pioneer stories.
-We could go into the chemistry behind soap making ad naseum, but will spare you the boring lecture.
-Suffice it to say, handmade soaps today are a luxurious cleansing agent that come in a mind-boggling variety of scents and colors.
+We could go into the chemistry behind soap making ad nauseum, but will spare you the boring lecture.
+Suffice it to say, handmade soaps are a luxurious cleansing agent that come in a mind-boggling variety of scents and colors.

 Some of our products contain raw goat milk, eggs, beeswax, coconut milk, local honey, and almonds.
 We make liberal use of herbs, botanicals, clays, and herbal infusions.
-Some herbs and fruits / vegetables are grown organically on our property (lavender, rosemary, calendula, carrots, etc.) and others are sourced from reputable suppliers; we buy organic when possible.
+Some herbs and fruits / vegetables are grown organically on our property (lavender, rosemary, calendula, sage, carrots, etc.) and others are sourced from reputable suppliers; we buy organic when possible.
 If you have allergies, please contact us prior to ordering.

 Scents and colors come from both natural and synthetic sources.
-We respect a person's choice to go "all-natural", and we offer plenty of products that utilize only plant- or mineral-based scents and color.
+We respect a person's choice to go "all-natural", and we offer plenty of products that utilize only plant- or mineral-based ingredients.
 Essential oils are sourced from just a few trusted suppliers that specialize in body care products and are 100% pure.
 Mineral colorants such as micas, oxides, and ultramarines are used along with seeds, vegetables, and botanicals that will impart color - annatto, beet, tea infusions, etc.

 We also respect that some folks enjoy scents that don't come from plants, and so we source skin-safe fragrances and colorants that are tested and approved for soap and leave-on products like lotions and lip balms.

 Synthetic fragrances have gotten quite fabulous and often include some essential oils in their blends.
 There are also essential oils that are too cost-prohibitive or that carry too high of an environmental cost to use.
 Sandalwood is one example; we fully appreciate the real thing, but choose to use a high-quality synthetic instead.
-The chemical process of soap making is not kind to essential oils and many will be "burned off" (resulting in no scent, or mutated scent in the final soap), but fragrance blends that are made specifically for soap are designed to withstand the process and tested to ensure they will retain their scent.
+The chemical process of soap making is not kind to essential oils and many will be "burned off" (resulting in no scent, or mutated scent in the final soap), but fragrance oils that are made specifically for soap are designed to withstand the process and tested to ensure they will retain their scent.

-* we choose not to use palm oil, and have switched to a locally-sourced tallow from a free-range farm that we also get our meat from.
+* we choose not to use palm oil, and have switched to a locally-sourced beef tallow from a free-range farm that we also get our meat from.
 We are not vegetarians, but we do consider ourselves conscientious meat eaters - we do not support commercial, feedlot meat production and instead choose to support free-range, pastured farm products from within Washington state to support sustainable farming practices and local economies.